goinverse-oss/app/README.md

 This runs both the Storybook server and the Expo packaging server, using an `index.js` that registers the Storybook UI instead of the app as the root.
 To switch back to running the app, Ctrl-C the `yarn storybook` command, run `yarn start` again, and 'Reload JS' in the simulator.
-(You may have to reload a few times.)
+You may have to reload a few times, or re-scan the QR code (on device), or re-initialize the simulator (using the Expo keyboard shortcut; e.g. `i` for iOS, `a` for Android).